safrazik/vue-file-agent/api.md

 ### before-outer

-Content is placed (before) outside of the dotted container.
+Content is placed (before) outside of the file input.
 Files can be dragged here.
 When files are over dragged over this area `is-drag-over` class is added to the parent.

 ### before-inner

-Content is placed (before) inside of the dotted container.
+Content is placed (before) inside of the file input.

 ### after-inner

-Content is placed (before) inside of the dotted container.
+Content is placed (before) inside of the file input.

 ### after-outer

-Content is placed (after) outside of the dotted container.
+Content is placed (after) outside of the file input.
 Files can be dragged here.
 When files are over dragged over this area `is-drag-over` class is added to the parent.

 ## Events, Methods and Slots Demo